 - Restart the computer.
 Shut down all the applications you have running.
 Click the Start button and select Shut Down, then Restart the Computer.

-Information to include when you log a work request (OTRS ticket)
+Information to include when you log a work request (TDX ticket)

 Check out our ticket-writing best practices on creating a detailed ticket.
 More information in the ticket helps us identify potential problems and solutions sooner.
 Helpful information in tickets include: